melezhik/outthentic/README.md

 * generators

-Yes you may generate new check entries on run time:
+Yes you may generate new **check entries** on run time:

+    # check file
-    # original check list
+    # with 2 check entries

     Say
     HELLO

-    # check list
-    # this generator creates 3 new check expressions:
     generator: <<CODE
-    !perl

-    [ qw{say hello again} ]
+    !bash

+    echo say
+    echo hello
+    echo again

     CODE

-    # final check list:
+    # a new check list would be:

     Say
     HELLO